Esotropia: Causes, Diagnosis and Treatment

 Neurological Conditions

 Certain neurological conditions, such as stroke or brain tumours, can lead to the sudden onset of esotropia.
-These conditions affect the nerves controlling eye movement, resulting in misalignment.
+These conditions affect the nerves that control eye movement, so one or both of the eyes can misalign.

 Accommodative Esotropia